 Bust out your mason jars and get to pickling and preserving, or grab your knitting needles and get started on a scarf, or bust out the elderberries and rosehips and make yourself an immune supporting syrup.
 It’s ancestrally and seasonally aligned to be making right now.

-I plan on dipping them all autumn long and giving them as holiday gifts in my famous solstice gift baskets (that I teach more about in my upcoming holiday gift making program, A Handmade Holiday).
+I plan on dipping them all autumn long and giving them as holiday gifts in my famous solstice gift baskets.

-If you want to join me in candle dipping, there are plenty of tutorials out there on the ‘net and pinterest.
+If you want to join me in candle dipping, there are plenty of tutorials out there on the ‘net and Pinterest.
 I have a bunch of beeswax (that I got from a local beekeeper at my farmer’s market) that I melted in a double boiler over the stove.
-Then I cut woven candle wick (like this one) in 12 inch pieces and tied washers to the bottom of each end to weigh them down.
-I dip each of them in the melted wax and then in a pot of cold water and hang them on a clothes hanger to cool a bit before dipping it again to add a layer (if you dip too fast, it’ll melt the previous layer and they you won’t get anywhere).
+Then I cut woven candle wick in 12-inch pieces and tied washers to the bottom of each end to weigh them down.
+I dip each of them in the melted wax and then in a pot of cold water and hang them on a clothes hanger to cool a bit before dipping it again to add a layer (if you dip too fast, it’ll melt the previous layer and then you won’t get anywhere).
 After a few dips and it feels straight enough, I cut off the washer at the bottom and use my hand to mold the warm wax into a rounded end.

 Now I want to hear from you!